MilagrosSerrano/Portfolio-Angular/README.md

 # 🚀 Portfolio Angular

 A modern, responsive portfolio built with Angular and Tailwind CSS.
-Showcase your projects, skills, and contact info in a clean, animated single-page app.
+Showcase my projects, skills, and contact info in a clean, animated single-page app.

 ---